markable-dev/markable-api-docs/source/includes/video/_index.md

 `family_search`         | Boolean                               | Searches similar items in related taxanomy groups.
 Default is `true`.
 `deduplication`         | Boolean                               | Returns only one product in catalogs where a product image is used in multiple products.
 Default is `true`.
 `human_detection`       | Boolean                               | Return bounding boxes for human detections.
 Default is `false`.
 `specific_match`        | Boolean                               | When a catalog item contains multiple images of the product, this option will __only__ return the specific image selected by similarity search.
+`attributes`            | Boolean                               | Return merged attributes for tracks.
 Default is `false`.
 `seek`                  | Number                                | The timestamp at which search query is performed.
 `track`                 | Array                                 | The timestamp relative to seek timestamp.
 Both seek and track values will be used to calculate an absolute timestamp for which detections are tracked and merged during search operations.
 `precision`             | Number                                | The number used to round "seek" and "track" to a human readable number.
 Default value is `1`